 Posts published in “Education”

 In a new edition of a study that assesses the stringency of state school assessments, Kansas performs well.

 Currently there is discussion in Wichita on whether higher education is valued by residents.
 Following, from April 2011, a look at the educational achievement of the Wichita City Council.
-The members of the council cited below were Lavonta Williams, Sue Schlapp, Jim Skelton, Paul Gray, Jeff Longwell, and Janet Miller.
-Carl Brewer was mayor.

 Here's evidence of a government program that, undoubtedly, was started with good intentions, but hasn't produced the intended results.

 When properly considered, Kansas often underperforms the nation in the most recent assessment of "The Nation's Report Card."

 The fifth edition of data on public schools in Kansas is available.

 Do you think we have a problem with fake news?
 Let me introduce you to fake research.

 Opponents of school choice programs argue the programs harm traditional public schools, both financially and in their ability to serve their remaining students.
 Evidence does not support this position.

 In many states, minority students perform better on the NAEP test when in charter schools.